OlegStotsky/go-monads/README.md

 }
 ```

 ## Either(L, R)
+Either represents value that can be of one of two types
 ### Example of usage
-For example, we want to check contains 'go' substring in given file
+For example, we want to check whether file contains substring 'go'

 Some helper functions
 ```